iteratec/TeamDojo/docs/Model_Changes.md

     - removed: userMode
     - removed: mattermostUrl
 - Report
+    - required: title
-    - creationDate -> createdAt
+    - creationDate &rarr; createdAt
     - new: updatedAt
 - Skill*
+    - required: rateCount
     - new: createdAt
     - new: updatedAt
 - Team*
     - name &rarr; title
     - shortName &rarr; shortTitle
+    - validation `pattern(/^[a-zA-Z0-9_-]*$/)`: shortTitle
-    - contactPerson &arr; contact
+    - contactPerson &rarr; contact
     - new: createdAt
     - new: updatedAt
+    - new: daysUntilExpiration
+    - new: expired
 - TeamSkill*
+    - new: skillStatus
     - new: createdAt
     - new: updatedAt
 - Training
     - contactPerson &rarr; contact
     - new: createdAt
     - new: updatedAt
+- new PersistentAuditEvent (only for persisting audit log in the Backend)
+- new PersistentAuditEventData (only for persisting audit log in the Backend)
+- new SkillStatus

 <sup>*</sup>Used in `src/main/resources/config/liquibase/initial_demo_data.xml`